 What if it rains or it is too cold?
 First, I would like to say that I am very committed to my clients, and I will show up to a shoot rain or shine.
 Of course, I completely understand if certain weather conditions are not what you had in mind or it is just simply too cold to be outside (though summer rain can be quite wonderful!)
 Under those circumstances, I am happy to either find an indoor shooting location (public places in the city can serve as interesting backgrounds for shoots), have the shoot in your own home (see below for in-home sessions), or we postpone for a couple days to catch better weather.

 What are in home sessions?
 An in-home session is a great option for those freezing Minnesota winter days.
 In fact, I very much enjoy taking pictures inside of a house.
 Stairs, windows, curtains, couches, hard wood floor, flowers and plants can be great props and provide interesting lighting for creative images of you and your family.
 There are several advantages to in-home sessions: You don’t have to go anywhere, your kids can play in their normal environment, use their toys, play a game, eat snacks, or whatever else they want to do.
 It is easier to change into different outfits or touch up on your make-up if that is what you would like.
 An in-home session can also be very nontraditional, you could even be in your jammies and I come over and record your daily life as is, those little moments that only happen at home, but you never have time to grab a camera for yourself.
-I would love to capture those moments for you that make you and your family who you truly are.
+I would love to capture those moments for you.